Will AI Replace...

 Electrical Engineer?

-"AI can simulate circuits faster than you can say 'Ohm's law,' but good luck getting ChatGPT to troubleshoot why your motor is making that weird noise at 2 AM in a factory."
+"AI can already design your circuits faster than you can say 'Kirchhoff's Law,' but good luck getting Claude to figure out why the prototype is literally smoking."

 ๐จ What's at Risk